beaker-project/beaker-project.org/dev/guide/virtual-fedora/index.rst

 :guilabel:`commands` tab of the system at ``http://beaker-server-lc.beaker/bkr/view/beaker-test-vm1`` and click on :guilabel:`Power On System`.
-After sometime you should see the test VM powered on and the ``cobbler`` boot menu should appear signalling a successul PXE boot.
+After sometime you should see the test VM powered on and the PXE boot menu should appear signalling a successul PXE boot.
 Force off the test VM for now.

 Setup server to run jobs